Frequently Asked Questions

 What is the source of the information contained on the website?

-The Improper Payments Elimination and Recovery Act of 2010 and Appendix C to Circular No. A-123, Requirements for Payment Integrity improvement require Federal agencies to report information related to improper payments.
+The Payment Integrity Information Act of 2019 (PIIA) (P.L.
+116-117) and Appendix C to Circular No. A-123, Requirements for Payment Integrity improvement require Federal agencies to report information related to improper payments.
 The information included on this website has been reported by agencies to the Office of Management and Budget.

 What is a fiscal year?
 What is a fiscal reporting year?